ionic-team/ionic-docs/src/content/intro.md

 ## Ionic CLI

 The official [Ionic CLI](#), or Command Line Interface, is a tool that quickly scaffolds Ionic apps and provides a number of helpful commands to Ionic developers.
 In addition to installing and updating Ionic, the CLI comes with a built-in development server, build and debugging tools, and much more.
 If you are an [Ionic Pro](#ionic-pro) member, the CLI can be used to export code and even interact with your account programmatically.

-## Ionic Pro

-To take Ionic Framework apps even further, we also offer a commercial app platform called <a href="https://ionicframework.com/pro" target="_blank">Ionic Pro</a>.
-Ionic (the company) makes money by charging a subscription for Ionic Pro (among other comercial products), which <strong>is entirely optional and separate from the open source Framework.</strong>

-Pro lets you monitor and track runtime errors, compile native app builds, and send live updates to your Ionic apps from a centralized dashboard.
-It comes with a free "Starter" plan to play around with some of these features, with an optional upgrade to paid plans for more advanced capabilities and scale.

 ##  Framework Compatibility